Waterloo Central Railway: 2007 to 2014

-The final train departed from the Waterloo station on Sunday, December 14, 2014.
+The final train departed from Waterloo Station on Sunday, December 14, 2014.
 No further services will depart from the Waterloo station.

-2015 and beyond
+2015–present

 In 2015, the St. Jacobs Farmers Market Station became the main departure point for all future Market Train departures.
 The 2017 season began with an excursion to the Elmira Maple Syrup Festival departing from the St. Jacobs Farmers Market station on 1 April 2017.

 The Southern Ontario Locomotive Restoration Society also runs a Rail School to teach people certain aspects of train operation.
 On completion of the full hours of training, graduates can receive Ministry of Transportation Certification as Engineer, Conductor, or Safety Crew.

 As of the 2018 season, the railway's southern terminus is Northfield Drive in Waterloo, just north of the Ion system's Northfield station.

 Southern Ontario Locomotive Restoration Society

 The Southern Ontario Locomotive Restoration Society (SOLRS) is the parent organization that operates the Waterloo Central Railway.
 SOLRS became a registered Canadian charity in 1988 and maintains that status today.
-The mandate of SOLRS is to preserve, to restore and to operate vintage railway equipment for the education and enjoyment of the public and to present the cultural heritage in a new and more meaningful way to generations past, present and future.
+The mandate of SOLRS is to preserve, restore and operate vintage railway equipment for the education and enjoyment of the public and to present the cultural heritage in a new and more meaningful way to generations past, present and future.